 Whether you are already providing, or expressing interest in providing apprenticeships in your business through taking on a new recruit or training one of your existing employees, we hope that this information will help you understand the services and support which we can provide and the role you can play in the process.

 What is a degree apprenticeship?

-An apprenticeship is a way for young people and adults to earn whilst in employment, often gaining accredited qualifications, evidenced assessment of their competence in the workplace and, in many cases, professional recognition.
+An apprenticeship is a way for people to earn whilst in employment, often gaining accredited qualifications, evidenced assessment of their competence in the workplace and, in many cases, professional recognition.
 Hiring apprentices or utilising apprenticeship training for existing employees helps businesses to grow their own talent by developing a motivated, skilled and qualified workforce.

 The UK Government has a clear policy that apprenticeships should form a robust and high quality route through which people gain the skills, knowledge and behaviours needed for the country to thrive in a twenty-first century global economy.
 The Government has produced guidance for employers about apprenticeships, which is a very helpful read, particularly if you are new to apprenticeships.